themebeez/orchid-store/readme.txt

 == License ==

-Orchid Store, WordPress Theme, Copyright (C) 2024, themebeez.
+Orchid Store WordPress Theme, Copyright (C) 2024, themebeez.
-Orchid Store is distributed under the terms of the GNU GPL
+Orchid Store is distributed under the terms of the GNU GPL.

 == Credits ==